arista-eosplus/ansible-training/modules/module1/1-1-first-playbook/README.md

   gather_facts: no
 ```

 `---` indicates that this is a YAML file.
 We are running this playbook against the group `arista`, that was defined earlier in the inventory file.
 Playbooks related to network devices should use the connection plugin called `network_cli`.
 Ansible has different connection plugins that handle different connection interfaces.
 The `network_cli` plugin is written specifically for network equipment and handles things like ensuring a persistent SSH connection across multiple tasks.
+We have previously defined the `network_cli` variable in our host/variable files so it is not mandatory in the playbook.

 #### Step 3